Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Experiments

-\textbf{Models.} We employ Qwen3-0.6B \citep{bai2025qwen25vltechnicalreport}, Qwen3-1.7B \citep{bai2025qwen25vltechnicalreport}, Qwen3-4B, and Qwen2.5-VL-3B-Instruct for the fine-tuned evaluation, adapted using LoRA.
+\textbf{Models.} We employ Qwen3-0.6B \citep{yang2025qwen3technicalreport}, Qwen3-1.7B \citep{yang2025qwen3technicalreport}, Qwen3-4B, and Qwen2.5-VL-3B-Instruct for the fine-tuned evaluation, adapted using LoRA.

-\textbf{Data Splitting.} MSU-Bench consists of 150 musical scores.
+\textbf{Data Splitting.} \BenchShort consists of 150 musical scores.
 It is divided into training, validation, and testing sets in a 6:2:2 ratio, corresponding to 90, 30, and 30 pieces, respectively.
-For the fine-tuned evaluation, the testing set's musical scores are extracted from the zero-shot evaluation.
+The 30-score test set is fixed and never used for training.
+For the fine-tuned evaluation, all test scores are identical to those used in the zero-shot evaluation.

 \textbf{Training.} We fine-tune the models for 20 epochs on 6$\times$A800 GPUs using LoRA (rank 8).
 Training uses AdamW \citep{loshchilov2019decoupledweightdecayregularization} with a $5 \times 10^{-5}$ learning rate, cosine schedule, 10\% warm-up, batch size 1, and gradient accumulation of 16.
 For Qwen2.5-VL-3B-Instruct, we consider three types of input: PDF only, ABC notation only, and their combination (detailed in \Cref{sec:training}).